Fred Wilson: Mind Forged Manacles/Manacle Forged Minds

-More Art is pleased to present Mind Forged Manacles/Manacle Forged Minds, Fred Wilson’s first ever large-scale public sculpture, opening at the plaza in Columbus Park, Brooklyn on Tuesday June 28, 2022 and closing a year later, in June 2023.
+Mind Forged Manacles/Manacle Forged Minds is Fred Wilson’s first ever large-scale public sculpture, produced by More Art at the plaza in Columbus Park, Brooklyn.
 The installation features a 10-foot-tall sculpture, composed of layers of decorative ironwork, fencing and statues of African figures.
-This project is funded in part through the Downtown Brooklyn + Dumbo Art Fund, under New York State’s Downtown Revitalization Initiative (DRI), and is exhibited through NYC Parks’ Art in the Parks program.
+This project was funded in part through the Downtown Brooklyn + Dumbo Art Fund, under New York State’s Downtown Revitalization Initiative (DRI), and is exhibited through NYC Parks’ Art in the Parks program.

 The use of ornamental gates and fences serves as a metaphor for security and gated communities, insecurity, the incarceration of Black men, the detainment of immigrants, policing, and William Blake’s concept of “Mind Forg’d Manacles” — self-created barriers to personal and societal growth and freedom, built by fear, division and perceptions of difference.
 These gates, whether they are to keep others out or keep someone in, act as reflections on the separation of people, both physically and psychologically.

 Mind Forged Manacles/Manacle Forged Minds,while not strictly site-specific, creates, connects and amplifies a conversation about the sculpture and the monuments and buildings around it that currently reside in Columbus Park.
 The viewer is encouraged to be “site conscious” when looking at the work and its location, as it is positioned between a sculpture of Henry Ward Beecher — a 19th-century Congregationalist clergyman known for his support of the abolition of slavery — and the statue of Columbus, as well as the Kings County Supreme Court building — exploring issues of justice, freedom, slavery and mass incarceration.